 Dublin & Nationwide

-Hours outside training: Minimum 20 hours independent study
+Hours outside training: 10 hours of online lectures 10 hours of independent study

 Venue: The Law Society of Ireland, Blackhall Place Dublin 7 and webcast online